Burn Injury Attorney

 A flash fire may occur if a fire is contained in an area before being released suddenly, such as a fire behind a door in a burning building.
-Scalds happen if a hot liquid of any types makes contact with skin.
-Contact fire injuries are burns you get if you touch a hot pan on a stove of after leaning up against a pipe that you didn’t know was hot.
+Scalds happen if a hot liquid of any type makes contact with skin.
+Contact fire injuries are burns you get if you touch a hot pan on a stove after leaning up against a pipe that you didn’t know was hot.
 The most common types of fire are flame fires and may occur under any circumstances.

 The American Burn Association has provided the following statistics:

 - 486,000 people were treated for burn injuries in 2016